chains-project/maven-lockfile/README.md

 ⚠️**Warning**: This action will only retrigger CI if you use a personal access token.
 If you use the default token, the action will not retrigger CI.
 See https://github.com/EndBug/add-and-commit#the-commit-from-the-action-is-not-triggering-ci for more information.

+⚠️**Warning**: Commiting the changed lockfile does not work for pull requests from forks.
+See https://github.com/EndBug/add-and-commit#working-with-prs.
+You can add a personal access token to your repository to fix this issue.
+It still works for pull requests from the same repository.
+Renovate also works with this action, because these PRs are created from the same repository.
 ## Related work

 Here we list some related work that we found while researching this topic.